Signal Conditioning Demystified | Voler Systems

 |3||20 ms||20.01 ms||20.02 ms||20.03 ms|

 This table shows the time delay in the actual acquisition of the data.
 It does not include the delay due to filling the buffer and processing the data by the application that is described above.
-In the pseudosimultaneous acquisition example the time between channels is 10 us.
+In this pseudosimultaneous acquisition example the time between channels is 10 us.
 The particular data acquisition device determines this.
 The time is normally determined by the maximum sample rate.
 A maximum rate of 100,000 samples per second yields a time between samples of 10 us.

 Continuous acquisition of data at rates over 100,000 samples per second can be achieved in Windows software.
 At these rates data can only be streamed to disk in binary format.
 If any processing of the data in the application is desired, if the acquisition device is limited in speed, or if data rates above this are desired it is necessary to capture data in a burst.

 Data acquisition in bursts is always done synchronously so the sample rate is precise.
-The RAM buffer is filled with a burst of data while the application is inactive and not using any processor resources.
+The PC memory buffer is filled with a burst of data while the application is inactive and not using any processor resources.
 Once the buffer is full the application takes over and processes the data.
 The acquisition burst may be restarted manually, or in some software it can start again automatically.
 There is a gap between each burst while the application processes the data during which no data is captured.

 Many data acquisition software applications offer a compromise between continuous acquisition and burst acquisition.
 Streaming to disk moves data very efficiently from the data acquisition device to a disk drive.
 It is much faster than continuous acquisition because no other processing or display is done.
 It is slower than burst acquisition, but the amount of data that can be captured is limited by the space available on the disk, rather than in memory.